vhawk19/Py_Primer/Functions/Introduction_to_Functions.md

 ## Syntax

 There are two kinds of functions within python:
-1) Implicit Functions
+1) Built-In Functions
-2) Explicit Functions
+2) User Defined Functions

 Implicit Functions are predefined functions within Python, or a module linked through Python.
 We shall focus on Explicit Functions for now.